Totakeke (TOTAKEKE) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Totakeke Historical Price

-According to the latest data gathered on Totakeke live price page, the current price of Totakeke is 0USD.
+According to the latest data gathered on Totakeke live price page, the current price of Totakeke is 0.000056USD.
 The circulating supply of Totakeke(TOTAKEKE) is

 In the past 24 hours, Totakeke has shown a price movement of